 By enrolling and educating more working adult learners.

-In fact, as of 2021, there were around 96 million adults in the U.S. with a high school degree who did not complete higher education compared to just 3.6 million who graduated high school that year.
-And new research shows those adults can see a 22% greater chance of upward mobility in their careers if they choose to return to school.
+In fact, as of 2021, there were around 96 million adults in the U.S. with a high school degree who had not completed higher education compared to just 3.6 million who graduated high school that year.
+And new research shows those adults can see a 22% greater chance of upward mobility if they choose to return to school.

 That’s just one of the key takeaways from Moving Up and Moving Forward: Advancing Mobility for Adult Learners, a new research report from Lightcast.

 Based on a data set of 125 million online career profiles, Moving Up and Moving Forward examines real-world educational choices and professional pathways to answer critical questions about working adult learners, including:

 Clarifying who adult learners are, including their demographic characteristics and professional background

 Quantifying the value of educational investment by assessing its impact on adult learners’ career trajectories and economic mobility

 Identifying keys to success by pinpointing the types of institutions, programs, and occupations that lead to the best outcomes for working adult learners.

 Here are three key findings from the report: